watspeed/systems-platform-security/lab1/lab1-guide.md

 ## Validation

-At this step, you have successfully setted up a web server in a Dockerized environment inside a VM.
+At this step, you have successfully set up a web server in a Dockerized environment inside a VM.
 To test it out, inside the VM on the console, try this command:
 ```bash